hirotnk/excoveralls_post_sample/README.md

 ## Two problems for a repo with multiple umbrella projects

 ### Line by line coverage does not show up
 Paths to source files are different for each umbrella project, and detailed coverages for files do not show up on Coveralls UI.
-To solve thsi issue, you can use `--subdir <path>` and `--rootdir <path>` options.
+To solve this issue, you can use `--subdir <path>` and `--rootdir <path>` options.
 ![Path is broken](images/coveralls_missing_code_coverage.png)
 ![Path is NOT broken](images/coveralls_with_code_coverage.png)